-What is a Booster (Athletic Representative)?
+What is a Booster (Representative of Athletics Interest)?

 A "representative of the institution's athletics interests" is an individual who is known (or who should have been known) by a member of the institution's executive or athletics administration to: